Walker's Creek & Beamer Creek Floodplain Mapping

 Gordon Milligan

-Gordon about 4 years ago
+Gordon almost 5 years ago

 I have watched the flows of the creek bed between Richelieu Dr. and Old Oxford rd.
 For 33 yrs.
 I have lived with my house partially in the flood zone.
 In this study it recommends that the 2 culverts be made bigger.
 I agree this would help.
 With more intense the storms the level of the flow has been higher than I have ever seen .
 Last big storm it was about five inches from the top of opening of Old Oxford culvert.
 This is occurring a lot more now.
 In the past it was rare to see this.
 Along with this, the banks are now eroding up, at the higher elevation much faster, due to the higher water.
 In my opinion the Old Oxford culvert should be made deeper.
 My main concern is that the creek bed had eroded deeply to the point where the flow stops, into the culvert.
 After about 3 to 5 days after when runoff stops, the creek usually stops flowing, until it dries up or until the next heavy rainfall.
 This is now causing stagnate pools of water.
 This must also be affecting the water tables.
 The past 5 yrs.
 The Midges are now bad to the point that I can no longer open my house doors or windows without them invading inside my house.
 The mosquitoes are no better.
 In the past I had no problems with the bugs.
 This part of the creek needs attention from Niagara St. to Trelawne Drive.
 As nothing has been done since I have lived here, except a little cleanup here and there.
 That is fine with me.
 But I think its time the creek bed itself needs help to flow more constantly and fluently as it has done in the past.
 Maybe this will solve most of the problems.

-Linda L about 4 years ago
+Linda L almost 5 years ago

 I back onto walkers creek on Bradmon.
 We have lived at this home for over 20 years.
 The water does come up during heavy rain.
 But our property has never been affected by any flooding.
 We are very happy to have many trees between us and the creek.
 I do agree that if the culverts, bridges and arches were maintained with the removal of fallen trees, branches and of course leaves and garbage, that would be a huge improvement.
 I agree that something needs to be done at McDermid Rd.
 And if that means improving the whole system then as a home owner, I say, get it done.
 It is a beautiful part of the city to live in, so maintaining function and beauty are very important for our city.

-Meema about 4 years ago
+Meema almost 5 years ago

 On page 4.6 of the report, Table 4-3, sub watershed 11 has a channel slope of 9.6%.
 In a 164m channel that would be a fall of almost 16 m.
 I walk that area all the time, the fall must be less than 2 m.

-Louise about 4 years ago
+Louise almost 5 years ago

 Hi Susan, Chris, Peter, Robert, and Devon,